yudhanjaya/Eluwa/README.md

 When loaded thusly, OPT 2.7b gives us 5242880 trainable params out of a total 2656839680 (trainable%: 0.19733520390662038).

 In training Eluwa, I made some interesting notes.
 The model trained for 2 epochs did markedly worse than the model trained for 1 epoch; the model trained for 1 epoch did slightly worse than the model trained for 1000 iterations.
 Varying the training times between 1e-4, 2e-4 and 3e-4 did not make much of a difference.
+Ultimately the 1000 iter model was better and is the default here.

 There could be many reasons for this - the training data, parameters, etc. Please try it for yourself and see what you can come up with!